Jrue Holiday: Philadelphia 76ers (2009–2013)

+Early years (2009–2012)

 Holiday was drafted 17th overall by the Philadelphia 76ers in the 2009 NBA draft.
 On April 3, 2010, he scored a season-high 25 points against the Toronto Raptors.

-On November 5, 2010, he set a new career high with 29 points against the Cleveland Cavaliers.
-On February 2, 2011, he recorded his first career triple-double with 11 points, 10 rebounds and 11 assists against the New Jersey Nets.
-On March 17, 2012, he set a new career high with 30 points against the Chicago Bulls.
-On November 25, 2012, he set a new career high with 33 points against the Phoenix Suns.
+On November 5, 2010, Holiday set a new career high with 29 points against the Cleveland Cavaliers.
+On February 2, 2011, he recorded his first career triple-double with 11 points, 10 rebounds, and 11 assists against the New Jersey Nets.

+On March 17, 2012, Holiday set a new career high with 30 points against the Chicago Bulls.

+First All-Star selection (2012–2013)

+On November 25, 2012, Holiday set a new career high with 33 points against the Phoenix Suns.
 On January 2, 2013, he recorded his second career triple-double with 16 points, 10 rebounds and 10 assists against the Suns.
-On January 18, 2013, he matched his career high with 33 points against the Toronto Raptors.
-On January 26, 2013, he scored a career-high 35 points against the New York Knicks.
-Two days earlier, he was selected as a reserve for the Eastern Conference All-Star team for the 2013 NBA All-Star Game.
+On January 18, Holiday matched his career high with 33 points against the Toronto Raptors.
+Eight days later, he scored a career-high 35 points against the New York Knicks.
+On January 24, Holiday was selected as a reserve for the Eastern Conference All-Star team for the 2013 NBA All-Star Game.
 With his first All-Star selection, the 22-year-old Holiday became the youngest player in franchise history to be named an All-Star.

 New Orleans Pelicans (2013–2020)

+Injuries and comeback (2013–2017)

 On July 12, 2013, Holiday was traded to the New Orleans Pelicans in exchange for Nerlens Noel and the Pelicans' 2014 first-round draft pick.
 His 2013–14 season ended prematurely after season-ending surgery in February 2014 for a stress fracture in his right tibia.
-He had not played since January 8 because of the shin injury.
+Holiday had not played since January 8 due to the shin injury.
 In 34 games, he averaged 14.3 points, 7.9 assists and 1.6 steals per game.

 On January 5, 2015, against the Washington Wizards, Holiday reached 5,000 career points.
 On February 18, he was ruled out for three weeks after aggravating an already injured lower right leg.
-He returned to action much later than originally expected, coming off the bench against the Phoenix Suns on April 10 after missing 41 games.
+Holiday returned to action much later than originally expected, coming off the bench against the Phoenix Suns on April 10 after missing 41 games.

 On March 9, 2016, Holiday scored a career-high 38 points against the Charlotte Hornets.
 On March 29, he was ruled out for the rest of the season after being diagnosed with a right interior orbital wall fracture.

 On November 18, 2016, Holiday made his season debut after missing the Pelicans' first 12 games while on a leave of absence to care for his wife.
-In 23 minutes off the bench, he scored 21 points on 8-of-14 shooting in a 113–101 win over the Portland Trail Blazers.
-On January 23, 2017, he had 33 points and 10 assists in a 124–122 win over the Cleveland Cavaliers.
+In 23 minutes off the bench, Holiday scored 21 points on 8-of-14 shooting in a 113–101 victory over the Portland Trail Blazers.
+On January 23, 2017, he had 33 points and 10 assists in a 124–122 victory over the Cleveland Cavaliers.